UNSW-CEEM/nem-bidding-dashboard/CONTRIBUTING.md

 1. Download a copy of `bidding-dashboard` locally.
 2. Install `poetry`
-    - `poetry` is changing the way dependencies are managed, so as of July 2022, install `v1.2.0b2` (we will transition to `v1.2.0` once it is released)
+    - `poetry` is changing the way dependencies are managed, so as of July 2022, install `v1.2.0`
     - The command below applies to UNIX systems (Mac/Linux).

         ```console
-        $ curl -sSL https://install.python-poetry.org | python3 - --version 1.2.0b2
+        $ curl -sSL https://install.python-poetry.org | python3 - --version 1.2.0
         ```

     - The command below applies to Windows.
 Run it in PowerShell (make sure you run PowerShell as an administrator).